preetsuthar17/preetsuthar.me/content/writings/guide-to-minimal-website-design.md

 ---
 title: "Guide to minimal website design"
-excerpt: "A Brief Introduction to Minimal Website Designing"
+excerpt: "A short and simple guide to minimal website design"
-author: Preet Suthar
+author: "Preet Suthar"
 date: "2025-02-06"
 ---